-Like the new rooms at the All-Star Resorts, the Coronado Springs rooms make good use of their space.
+Like the new rooms at Pop Century and All Star Movies, the Coronado Springs rooms make good use of their space.
 This is most notable in their use of the dresser space under the TV.
 Instead of just having a dresser there, the counter sits over a dresser and open space for a chair, creating desk space.

 Outlets and USB ports abound, and the beds have reading lights.

 For their price, these are some of the best rooms on property.
 They’re easily a step up on the other moderate rooms; they’re larger than the refurbished value rooms; and they are more reasonably priced than the deluxe rooms.

 The Dig Site, Pools, and Recreation at Coronado Springs

 The main recreation area at Coronado Springs is called “The Dig Site” or, alternatively, “The Lost City of Cibola,” named after the mythical cities of gold sought by Coronado.